saikrishnatbijil/questdb.io/docs/deployment/aws-official-ami.md

 ### Postgres credentials

-Generated credentials can found in the server configuration file:
+Generated credentials can be found in the server configuration file:

 ```bash
 /var/lib/questdb/conf/server.conf